joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/05/15/dining/outdoor-griddle-flattop-grill.html?searchResultPosition=3

 **Turkey Election Maps: Why Erdogan Is Headed For a Runoff**\
 `Maps show how every province in Turkey voted so far.
-Recep Tayyip Erdogan, Turkey’s longtime leader, appeared to be heading to a presidential election runoff for the first time.`\
+Recep Tayyip Erdogan, Turkey’s longtime leader, was headed to a presidential election runoff for the first time.`\
 https://nytimes.com/interactive/2023/05/15/world/europe/turkey-election-results.html?searchResultPosition=4

 **The $69 Billion Microsoft-Activision Deal Faces a Big E.U.
 Test**\